onaret/G2G-Simulator/README.md

   * **Usage:** SNP(size, stratified = NA, fst_strat=NA, biased = NA, fst_bias=NA, bio_tag=NA)
   * **Arguments:**
     * **size**, _int_: the number of SNPs
-    * **stratified**, _vector of strings_: host sub-population groups order give the direction of the stratification from higher MAF to lower MAF
+    * **stratified**, _vector of strings_: host populations groups order give the direction of the stratification from higher MAF to lower MAF
     * **fst_strat**, _int_: is the fixation coefficient that defines the stratification magnitude defined by **stratified**
-    * **biased**, _vector of strings_: include a bias such that, the pathogen strain groups are associated with host stratification (regardless of the defined sub-populations groups).
+    * **biased**, _vector of strings_: include a bias such that, the pathogen strains are associated with host stratification (regardless of the defined populations).
 The order gives the direction from higher MAF to lower MAF
     * **fst_bias**, _int_: is the fixation coefficient that defines the stratification magnitude defined by **biased**

 * **AA**, _fun_:  AA function call